Udarthegreat/My-ideas/UI_bits.md

     background-color: black;
     height: 16vh;
 }
-/* black bar outside */
+/* were you put your text */
 .blk_bar_center { grid-area: 2 / 2 / 3 / 3; color: white; font-size: 2rem;}
  ```

 ## title area

- creates a title area that takes up 100% of screen width though that can be customized
+ creates a title area that takes up 100% of screen height though that can be customized

 **HTML**